nickwohnhas/oo-amtrak-pca-000/README.md

 ## Instructions

 This is a test-driven lab so run your testing suite to get started.
-It is recommended that you get all the Ticket specs to pass before moving onto the vending machine specs.
+It is recommended that you get all the Ticket specs to pass before moving on to the vending machine specs.

 While only one custom method is tested in the spec, `purchase_tickets`, you should create helper methods for it to keep it clean.
-We wanted to leave the way you go about creating these helper methods up to you, but that doesn't mean your `purchase_tickets` method should be bloated.

 ## Resources